-- BGDO Annual Meeting 2019: Curative approach in oesophageal cancer in 2019 - Crowne Plaza Burussels Airport - 12 January 2019 - Go to details
+- BGDO Annual Meeting 2020: Advances in Pancreatico-Biliary Cancers - Crowne Plaza Burussels Airport - 11 January 2020 - Go to details

 - BGDO Annual Meeting: Adjuvant therapy: today & tomorrow - Crowne Plaza Brussels Airport - 13 JAN 2018 - Go to details